simp00/Broadcast/readme.md

-Broadcast with all local network  by asio
+Send the IP addresses corresponding to all network cards on your machine through broadcast

 ## how to build